raniaasbaii/tarifit_asr_tfm/docs/RESOURCE_ACCESS.md

 ## Remaining work

-- Verify public access to the model links and loading from fresh downloads.
 - Establish the applicable source terms before distributing audio.
 - Review the terms for source-derived transcripts included in the metadata.
 - Choose a licence for the author's code separately from third-party